Knee Injury Doctor in North Potomac, MD

-Our knee injury doctor in North Potomac, MD from the Pain Arthritis Relief Center knows that when you have injured your knee the best thing you can do is seek treatment.
-Knee injuries can be caused by many things, such as a fall, sports activity, or workplace accident.
+Our knee injury doctor in North Potomac, MD, from the Pain Arthritis Relief Center knows that the best thing you can do is seek treatment when you have injured your knee.
+Knee injuries can be caused by many things, such as a fall, sports activity, or workplace accidents.
 Fast and effective treatments for knee injuries are available.
 When it comes to your knee, you may hope that icing it will fix it.
 While icing can help in combination with other remedies, it is always best to seek the help of a medical professional who can do an X-ray of your injury and see how bad the damage is.

 You want to know what exactly is wrong with your knee and the best way to treat it.
 This can help ensure you get the precise treatment you need.
-Your knee is crucial to your everyday life because it helps you walk, balance, stand, do your chores, and do your favorite hobbies.
-It is vital that you fix your knee injury so that you can get on the road to recovery faster.
+Your knee is crucial to your everyday life because it allows you to walk, balance, stand, do your chores, and do your favorite hobbies.
+You must fix your knee injury so that you can get on the road to recovery faster.
 Want to see how we can help with your knee injury?
 Call today.

 What will a knee doctor do when I come in?

 You may think that the only thing we offer our patients is a cracked back and cracked joints.
 However, we can provide you with the treatment that will help your knee recover from its injury.
-Patients often assume that chiropractors only treat people with neck or spine problems, but they actually are capable of treating a variety of conditions that affect the bones, joints and ligaments.
-Knee injuries are some of the most common issues Some of the following techniques we use are:
+Patients often assume that chiropractors only treat people with neck or spine problems.
+Still, they can treat a variety of conditions that affect the bones, joints, and ligaments.
+Knee injuries are some of the most common issues.
+Some of the following techniques we use are:

 - Adjusting Your Spine.
-When your back is misaligned, this can put more pressure on your knee joints which will make your injury worse.
+When your back is misaligned, this can put more pressure on your knee joints, making your injury worse.
 This can prolong the time it takes to recover from your knee injury.
 Your knee injury doctor may want to adjust your spine to re-establish proper alignment.
 To do a spinal manipulation or adjustment, a chiropractor uses their hands or an assistive chiropractic instrument to align your spine.

 - Correcting Your Posture.
 Similar to spinal adjustments, incorrect posture puts added pressure on the rest of your body.
-Common habits such as sitting the wrong way, slouching while you walk or craning your neck while looking down on your phone can result in poor posture.
-Your knee doctor may take a look at your posture to determine if any changes need to be made.
-Making changes to your posture might take a while to get used to, but if you make mindful adjustments you will be able to notice improvements.
+Common habits such as sitting the wrong way, slouching while you walk, or craning your neck while looking down on your phone can result in poor posture.
+Your knee doctor may look at your posture to determine if any changes need to be made.
+Making changes to your posture might take a while to get used to, but if you make mindful adjustments, you will notice improvements.

 - Using Laser Therapy.
 When you have injured your knee, low-level laser therapy may be right for you.
 The benefit of laser therapy is that it is not invasive like surgery, as the lasers don’t break through your skin.
 A chiropractor uses targeted lasers to induce changes in your cells to promote recovery.
 This can help reduce inflammation in the injured knee and speed up the healing process by increasing blood flow.